The Ensemble 22

 The ensemble has earned itself an excellent reputation not only in Westphalia and Germany, but also in other European countries.
 Shortly after its foundation, it won the III.
 International Choir Festival in Grado in the categories “Sacred Music” and “Mixed Voice Vocal Ensembles”.

-The highlights of recent years have been various concert tours.
+The highlights over the years have been various concert tours.
 After the first trip to Italy in 2001, with performances in Bologna, Florence, Rome and Venice, tours through Denmark and Norway followed in 2003 and 2005 with concerts in Christiansfeld, Søgne, Kristiansand, Tonstad and Bergen.
 In September 2004, the ensemble performed in Leipzig's St. Thomas Church and at the 5th German Edvard Grieg Congress.
 Another highlight was the last concert tour to France in 2018, with performances in Orléans, Poitiers and Le Mans, which led to a close friendship and connection with the local partner choirs.

 In addition to numerous concerts and performances of major choral works such as Mozart's “Requiem” in D minor (2015), Tippett's “A child of our time” (2018) and Brahms' “Ein deutsches Requiem” (2019) with the student madrigal choir and the university choir, the ensemble also took part in the “Neue Wände” concert series on several occasions.
 It had the privilege of premiering new music by composers such as Wolfgang Stockmeier and Matthias Bayer in 2017 and 2018.